-According to the Ontario Ministry of Agriculture, the average lifespan of a horse is 28 +/- 5 years.
-That means the average lifespan of a domestic horse is 25 to 33 years.
+The average lifespan of a domestic horse is 20 to 30 years.
 Many horses go well beyond this average.
-Ponies tend to live longer with many ponies still serving as schoolmasters well into their 30s.
+Ponies tend to live longer, with many ponies still serving as schoolmasters well into their 30s.
 A few ponies and horses may even reach the age of 40 or over.
-The oldest horse ever recorded was 52 years old.
-But larger horses like draft breeds are generally not as long-lived as smaller breeds such as Arabians.
+Larger horses like draft breeds are generally not as long-lived as smaller breeds such as Arabians.
 Of course, there are exceptions to every rule.
 There are some really elderly draft horses out there.

 Extreme old age can be hard to verify, however, especially if horses don't have identifying paperwork and have changed owners several times.
-You can tell the approximate age by looking at a horse’s teeth.
-But, teeth are not a 100% accurate way to determine age.
-So unless a horse has some sort of competition passport or registration papers verifying its identities, information about age may be lost.
+You can tell the approximate age by looking at a horse’s teeth, but teeth are not a 100 percent accurate way to determine its age, especially as they advance in age beyond their twenties.
+So unless a horse has some sort of competition passport or registration papers verifying its identity, information about age may be lost.

 Many people report that with good care, their senior horses continue to live healthy and useful lives.
-With careful attention to basic maintenance of a senior horse such as feed, dental and hoof care many horses can remain sound and useful into their senior years, and remain a joy to their owners even when fully retired.
-Some may still be used to give children lessons, other senior and retired horses keep young horses company and teach them good horse manners.
+With careful attention to basic maintenance of a senior horse such as feed, dental, and hoof care, many horses can remain sound and useful into their senior years and remain a joy to their owners even when fully retired.
+Some may still be used to give children lessons while other senior and retired horses keep young horses company and teach them good horse manners.
 Others are just enjoyed for their personality and presence.